camjackson/svelte-cubed/src/routes/docs/_content/01-getting-started/index.svelte.md

 **It is not yet done**.
 You can use it, but you should expect missing features and APIs that aren't yet set in stone.

+## What is this fork?

+This is a fork of the original svelte cubed.
+Works mostly the same way, but exposes bindings for all the three.js objects that it creates.
+This allows you to get references to:

+- Global objects like the scene, canvas, camera, and controls
+- Internal instances created by components, e.g. meshes, lights, groups, etc.

 ## Creating a project

 If you don't have a Svelte project to work on, create a new one with SvelteKit: